Sikorsky S-75: Design and development

 The Sikorsky S-75 was developed under the US Army's Advanced Composite Airframe Program (ACAP), the goal of which was the development of an all-composite helicopter fuselage, lighter and less costly to build than predominantly metal airframes in support of the Light Helicopter Experimental (LHX) program.
 In February 1981, contracts were awarded to Sikorsky and Bell Helicopter, with Bell submitting its Model D292.
-The S-75 flew for the first time in 27 July 1984.
+The S-75 flew for the first time on 27 July 1984.

 The S-75 mated an entirely new composite airframe with the twin turboshaft engines, transmission, and main and tail rotors of Sikorsky's S-76A civil transport helicopter.
-The S-75's floors, roof and most exterior surfaces were of more ballistically-resistant Kevlar, while most of the aircraft's basic load-bearing structure was built of graphite or a graphite/epoxy blend.
+The S-75's floors, roof and most exterior surfaces were of more ballistically resistant Kevlar, while most of the aircraft's basic load-bearing structure was built of graphite or a graphite/epoxy blend.
 The machine was equipped with specially designed impact-resistant crew and passenger seats and high-strength pneumatic shock absorbers on its fixed tricycle landing gear, in keeping with the Army's requirement that the ACAP aircraft meet or exceed all existing military crashworthiness standards.
 The aircraft was flown by two pilots, and could carry up to six passengers in the 100 cuft rear cabin.